Are large language models superhuman chemists?: Results and Discussion

-\paragraph{System performance} To understand the current capabilities of \glspl{llm} in the chemical sciences, we evaluated a wide range of leading models\autocite{Huggingface} on the \chembench corpus, including systems augmented with external tools.
-An overview of the results of this evaluation is shown in \Cref{fig:human_vs_models_bar}.
+\paragraph{Overall system performance} To understand the current capabilities of \glspl{llm} in the chemical sciences, we evaluated a wide range of leading models\autocite{Huggingface} on the \chembench corpus, including systems augmented with external tools.
+An overview of the results of this evaluation is shown in \Cref{fig:human_vs_models_bar} (all results can be found in \Cref{tab:performance_table} and \Cref{tab:performance_table_human_subset}).
 In this figure, we show the percentage of questions that the models answered correctly.
-Moreover, we show the worst, best, and average performance of the human experts in our study, which we obtained via a custom web application (\url{chembench.org}) that we used to survey the experts.
-Remarkably, the figure shows that the leading \gls{llm}, Claude 3, outperforms the best human in our study in this overall metric and vastly, by more than a factor of two, exceeds the average performance of the experts in our study.
+Moreover, we show the worst, best, and average performance of the experts in our study, which we obtained via a custom web application (\url{chembench.org}) that we used to survey the experts.
+Remarkably, the figure shows that the leading \gls{llm}, \oone, outperforms the best human in our study in this overall metric by almost a factor of two.
 Many other models also outperform the average human performance.
-Interestingly, the Galactica model, which was trained specifically for scientific applications, underperformed compared to many advanced commercial and some open-source models and barely exceeds the random baseline.

-Given the considerable interest in tool-augmented systems, the mediocre performance of these systems (GPT-3.5 and Claude 2 augmented with tools) in our benchmark is striking.
-Their lack of performance, however, is partially because we limited the system to a maximum of ten \gls{llm} calls.
-With the default tool augmented setup (using the so-called ReAct method\autocite{yao2022react}), however, this often did not allow the system to identify the correct answer (e.g., because it repeatedly tried to search for the answer on the web and did not find a solution within ten calls to the \gls{llm}).
-This observation highlights the importance of communicating and measuring not only predictive performance but also computational cost (e.g., in terms of \gls{api} calls) for tool-augmented systems.
+Interestingly, \LlamaThreeOneFourZeroFiveBInstruct shows performance that is close to the leading proprietary models, indicating that new open-source models can be competitive with the best proprietary models also in chemical settings.

+Notably, we find that models are still limited in their ability to answer knowledge-intensive questions (\Cref{tab:performance_table_human_subset}); that is, they did not memorize the relevant facts.
+Our results indicate that this is not a limitation that could be overcome by simple application of \gls{rag} systems such as \PaperQATwo.
+This is likely because the required knowledge cannot easily be accessed via papers (which is the only external knowledge \PaperQATwo has access to) but rather by lookup in specialized databases (e.g., PubChem, Gestis), which also the humans in our study used to answer such questions (\Cref{fig:tool_use}).
+This indicates that there is still room for improving chemical \glspl{llm} by training them on more specialized data sources or integrating them with specialized databases.

+In addition, our analysis shows that the performance of models is correlated with their size (see \Cref{fig:model_size_plot}).
+This is in line with observations in other domains but also indicates that chemical \glspl{llm} could, to some extent, be further improved by scaling them up.